VictorGreco/master-software-development/values-types-operators/readme.md

 #### What is more useful?
 The local and global variable equally important while writing a program in any language.
 However, a large number of the global variable may occupy a huge memory.
 An undesirable change to global variables is become tough to identify.
 Therefore, it is advisable to avoid declaring unwanted global variables.

-### Data type
+### Data types
-is an attribute of data which tells the compiler or interpreter how the programmer intends to use the data.
+Attribute of data which tells the compiler or interpreter how the programmer intends to use the data.

 #### Primitive data types
 * **Integer numbers**: An integer data type represents some range of mathematical integers.